iamweswilson/personal-blog/content/articles/large-media.md

 One item to note here is that you’ll need to migrate any files you’ve previously committed in your repo so they are moved to LFS.

 **PT 1:**
 I made the mistake of running `git lfs migrate import` without any optional flags, which converted EVERY FILE.
+This might have been an error only on my end, but I don't recommend it.
+DON'T DO THIS without flags:
 ```
 git lfs migrate import
 ```